 It was Judaism that brought the concept of a God-given universal moral law into the world...the Jew carries the burden of God in history and for this he has never been forgiven.1

-The ultimate conjunction of satanic and human goals is seen in the rise of the anti-Christ, the worship of him by the masses, and their combined effort to destroy Israel once and for all.
+The ultimate conjunction of satanic and human goals will be seen in the future rise of the anti-Christ, the worship of him by the masses, and their combined effort to destroy Israel once and for all.
 (Revelation 12:1-17; 13:3-8)

 Plainly and simply, Scripture declares that Israel will never be destroyed.

 "For just as the new heavens and the new earth which I make will endure before Me," declares the LORD, "so your offspring and your name will endure."
 (Isaiah 66:22)

 35. Thus says the

 LORD, who gives the sun for light by day and the fixed order of the moon and the stars for light by night, Who stirs up the sea so that its waves roar; The LORD of hosts is His